Jaikirao/SemanticPortfolio/Portfolio 3/ReadMe_Portfolio_3.md

 # Tech Support Chatbot

 ## Project Overview
 This project involves the development of a Tech Support Chatbot using a fine-tuned Large Language Model (LLM) on a technical support dataset.
-The chatbot is trained to assist users with common technical issues by providing accurate and relevant responses.
+The chatbot is trained to assist users with common technical issues by providing responses.

 ## Team Contributions
 Each team member contributed equally to the following aspects of the project: